 The purpose of this article is not a tedious retelling of standards, but a brief description of the key ideas and most significant business continuity practices of a service company like ours.
 These ideas and measures have worked well for us and some of our clients.
 We, therefore, have reason to believe that other companies will find this article useful.

 What’s the first thing to do

 We had a fairly simple business continuity plan when we first started our company.
 That plan described all the automatic backup systems for all our critical systems and data, as well as how to restore them.
 In addition, that plan described the urgent and non-urgent functions of all our employees and included a list of backup persons responsible for each urgent function.

-Our backup system was built from the beginning in such a way that data were copied to the cloud storage in several European countries.
-This way, even in the event of total destruction of any city, major natural disasters, or social unrest in one country, our data would remain safe and available in the other countries.
+Our backup system was built from the beginning in such a way that data was copied to the cloud storage in several European countries.
+This way, even in the event of total destruction of any city, major natural disasters, or social unrest in one country, our data would remain secure and available in the other countries.

 Among other things, our backup system also works as a versioning system.
 That is, it allows us to retrieve data as of any day, week, month, or year in the past, within the relevant time frames.

 The onset of the pandemic and quarantine in March 2020 did not affect our business continuity.
 Moreover, we immediately invited all our customers to test and improve their business continuity systems.
 Also, we shared reliable guidance on secure remote work.

 Thus, our experience has shown that a full transition to remote working is an excellent first step to building a robust business continuity system.
 To summarise the idea, a company becomes more resilient to business interruptions with the increased mobility of information, office, and employees.

 We review our business continuity plan semi-annually and on-demand, as the levels of risk change, which we continuously monitor.
 For example, we had reviewed our plan on schedule in November 2021, but then, due to increased cyber threats and threats of military action in Eastern Europe, we reviewed the document again in January 2022.